impossibleflight/swift-query/README.md

     }
 }
 ```

-We also expose async functions on `ModelContainer` that allow you to implicitly use our own
+We also expose an async `perform` function on `ModelContainer` that allow you to
-`QueryActor` to run queries:
+implicitly use SwiftQuery's `QueryActor` to run queries:

 ```swift
 let allTerries = try await modelContainer.perform {